StemVibrations/STEM/docs/tutorial2.rst

 ..    # END CODE BLOCK

-The geometry ids can be seen in the pictures below.
+The geometry IDs can be seen in the pictures below.

 .. image:: _static/geometry_ids.png